Google Maps Lead Extractor with Website Email Enrichment avatar

 Input tips

 • Use searchStringsArray for regional coverage β€” Google Maps caps results at ~120 per query.
-For statewide campaigns, pass separate queries per major city in a single run.
+For statewide campaigns, pass separate city queries in a single run.

-• Disable website scraping for research runs β€” Set scrapeWebsites: false to get Maps data instantly for competitive mapping, then re-run with scraping enabled on the filtered list.
+• Disable website scraping for research runs β€” Set scrapeWebsites: false to get Maps data instantly for competitive mapping, then re-run with scraping on filtered results.

-• Batch in one run β€” Processing 50 businesses in a single run is faster and cheaper than 50 individual runs due to crawler warm-up overhead.
+• Batch in one run β€” Processing 50 businesses in a single run is faster than 50 individual runs due to crawler warm-up overhead.

 Output example